Imen-ks/Blog/README.md

 `}`

 ### Article
-The `picture` property of the model is optional and stores the **file name** of the article picture.
+The `picture` property of the model is optional and stores the file name of the article picture.
-The Article model also stores a `user` property providing the unique identifier of the the article’s author.
+The Article model also stores a `user` property providing the unique identifier of the article’s author.
 `{`
 &nbsp;&nbsp;&nbsp;&nbsp;`"id"` : `UUID`
 &nbsp;&nbsp;&nbsp;&nbsp;`"title"`: `String`